jjuanino/clame/doc/database_model.rst

     );

-The ``patches`` table keep a row per patch name.
+The ``patches`` table keeps a row per patch name.
 Wether you have one o three *foo* patch versions, this table only keeps a row.